 Only courses in which the student has earned a C-, equivalent, or better are accepted as transfer credit.
-Institutions that award P grades at 70% or higher are considered equivalent grades to C- and are limited in applying to degree requirements within General Education and elective courses.
+Institutions that award P grades at 70% or higher are considered equivalent grades to C- and are within General Education and elective courses.